Babar Iftikhar

-Lieutenant General Babar Iftikhar (بابر افتخار) HI(M) is a three-star rank general in the Pakistani Army.
+Babar Iftikhar (بابر افتخار) HI(M) is a three-star general in the Pakistan Army who is currently serving as the President of the National Defence University since January 2025.
 He was the former 21st director general of the Inter-Services Public Relations (ISPR) from 16 January 2020 to 6 December 2022.
 He was commissioned in the Pakistan Army in 1990.
-He is the current commander of V Corps of the Pakistan Army which has its headquarters in Karachi.
+He is also former General Officer Commanding 1st Armoured Division in Multan.
+He is also the former commander of V Corps of the Pakistan Army which has its headquarters in Karachi.

 Education

-Babar Iftikhar attended the Army Burn Hall College in Abbottabad.
+Babur Iftikhar attended the Army Burn Hall College in Abbottabad.
 He graduated from the Command and Staff College and later attended the Royal Jordanian Command & Staff College.
 After earning his initial degrees, he attended the National Defence University.

 Military career

 Iftikhar was commissioned in the 6th Lancers (Watson's Horse) in March 1990.
 He carries with him a rich command, staff and instructional experience.
-He served as Brigade Major at an armoured brigade, Brigadier Staff at an infantry division in North Waziristan (OAM) during Operation Zarb-e-Azb and as Chief of Staff at Corps headquarters.
+He served as Brigade Major at an armoured brigade, Commander 9 Armoured Brigade at 6th Armoured Division (Pakistan) also famous for being the very brigade of Zia-ul-Haq, Brigadier Staff at an infantry division in North Waziristan (OAM) during Operation Zarb-e-Azb and as Chief of Staff at Corps headquarters.
 He was faculty of the Pakistan Military Academy and National Defense University, Islamabad.
 In October 2022, he was promoted to the rank of lieutenant general.